Connect and Release Wheelbarrow System vs Conversion Cart: Which Is Better for Moving Mulch?

 That is the key difference.

-The W.I.T.C.H.™ lets the mower handle the distance while the wheelbarrow handles the placement.
+The wheelbarrow handles the placement.

 Connect.
 Tow.
 Release.
-Push.
 Place.
 Return.
 Repeat.

 What a Conversion Cart Does